 “When we are sleep deprived, our focus, attention, and vigilance drift, making it more difficult to receive information.
 Without adequate sleep and rest, over-worked neurons can no longer function to coordinate information properly, and we lose our ability to access previously learned information.”

-Sleep Increases Focus
+Sleep Increases Focus and sharpens attention

 One of the primary roles of a remote leader is to keep their team focused on priorities, so that important goals are achieved.
 Additionally, remote leaders need to maintain focus regarding the overall vision and mission of the business.